 SELECTED REPRESENTATIONSThe breadth of Sullivan & Cromwell’s practice in Asia is demonstrated by its work on registered and unregistered offerings, involving IPOs and stock exchange listings, primary offerings, secondary offerings, spin-offs, block trades and privatizations across a broad range of companies and industries.
 Issuers, major shareholders of issuing companies and underwriters repeatedly engage S&C to work on their most important transactions.

-S&C’s Asia offices maintain a leading practice for international securities offerings by issuers throughout the region, and they regularly advise on some of the largest, most complex, most important, groundbreaking transactions for the region.
+S&C’s Asia offices maintain a leading practice for international securities offerings and debt securities offerings by issuers throughout the region, and they regularly advise on some of the largest, most complex, most important, groundbreaking transactions for the region.

 Recent Asia securities highlights include representations of: